The Sowder Family in Virginia Circa 1734

 The Rev. Dr. J. “Adam,” Sandy, Samantha, Teddy, and Henry Sowder

-The Sowder Family in Virginia goes back to a land grant from George II of Great Brittain in Montgomery County, which at that time included Floyd County, Craig County, and many others.
+The Sowder Family in Virginia goes back to a land grant from George II of Great Britain in Montgomery County, which at that time included Floyd County, Craig County, and many others.

 Our patriot is Jacob Sowder who served at Valley Forge during the American Revolution.
 Other notable family members include Daniel Boone and Daniel Morgan.

-Dr. Arvid Myklebust and Joan Ferrari gifted the farm to Sandy and Adam for future generations for the family.
-The 1855 house, first owned by a Scottish family, was near abandoned in the 1980’s with stories of sheep and cows wondering it’s hall.
-After several owners Arvid and Joan took possession of the property and gave the farm new life restoring and developing it.
-This continues under the stewardship of our family today.
+Dr. Arvid Myklebust and Joan Ferrari gifted the farm to Sandy and Adam for future generations of the family.
+The 1855 house, first owned by a family of Scottish descent, was near abandoned in the 1980’s with stories of sheep and cows wondering it’s hall.
+After several owners Arvid and Joan took possession of the property and gave the farm new life by restoring it.
+This restoration, preservation, and development continues under the stewardship of our family today.